kutec/simbo.github.io/_posts/2014-03-10-semantic-blog-markup-using-hnews.md

 ---
 layout: post
-title: Semantic blog markup using hNews
+title: Semantic blog markup using HTML5 and hNews
 ---
 Here's an example for properly formatted blog post markup using HTML5 and the hNews specification.